noodlelover1/vortex-legacy/README.md

 ## THIS REPO DOES NOT CONTAIN THE WEBSITE SOURCE CODE

 I love the open source and community model, but I got several code stealing issue with my website, so there is not any piece of the website's source code in this repo.
+But if you wanna help me, you can still open an issue and ask me to contribute, i'll consider giving you access to the private repo.

 ## Credits
 All games belongs to their coders.
 I do not coded any of those games, excepting Bitcoin Clicker<br>